 In the meantime, it’s possible somebody’s hair can make its way into your mouth (yuck).
-Furthermore, hair can clog the filters very quickly and this will reduce the filter’s ability to keep the water clean.
+Furthermore, hair can clog the filters very quickly (this problem is greatly exacerbated if you have pets!) and this will reduce the filter’s ability to keep the water clean.

 Give the pool staff a break from having to clean the filter so often.
 By wearing a swim cap, all of the hair you shed will just stay in the cap where you can easily dispose of them in the trash instead of dirtying up the water with it.

 Keeps goggles on your face